frappe/erpnext_documentation/user/manual/en/stock/articles/material-transfer-from-delivery-note.md

 #### Enable Supplier Warehouse

-Similar to the customer warehouse shown above, the first step is to enable the Supplier Warehouse from [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form.html) as demonstrated above.
+Similar to the Customer Warehouse shown above, the first step is to enable the Supplier Warehouse from [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form.html) as demonstrated above.

 ### Select Warehouses